opentelekomcloud-docs/cloud-server-backup-service/umn/source/getting_started/creating_a_csbs_backup.rst

       **Figure 2** Configuring backup schemes

    -  **Auto Backup**:

       In the **Backup Policy** drop-down list, select a backup policy.
 Alternatively, click **Create Policy** to create a backup policy.
-For details about backup policy parameters, see `Creating a Backup Policy <https://docs.otc.t-systems.com/cloud-server-backup-service/umn/management_operations/backup_policies/creating_a_backup_policy.html#en-us-topic-0056584629>`__.
+For details about backup policy parameters, see :ref:`Creating a Backup Policy <en-us_topic_0056584629>`.

       After a backup job is created, the selected ECSs are associated with the backup policy and will be periodically backed up according to the backup policy.